Scott Street Pavilion

 Scott Street Pavilion is a historic park pavilion located in Columbian Park at Lafayette, Tippecanoe County, Indiana.
 It was built in 1899, and is a 1 1/2-story, rectangular, wood-frame building.
-It is sheathed in clapboard siding and has a hipped roof that extends to form a verandah on all sides.
+It is sheathed in clapboard siding and has a hipped roof that extends to form a veranda on all sides.

 It was listed on the National Register of Historic Places in 1984.